mit-flame/www/content/about.md

 accelerators.
 While this boundary has enabled the principled study and design of software compilers, its absence means that accelerator compilation only has point solutions.
-*How can we scalable and automated compilers for accelerator design and use?*
+*How can we design scalable and automated compilers for accelerator design and use?*